For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Calling premium rate numbers from a mobile

 Compared to landlines, access rate charges are far more expensive than landlines.
-Depending on your network, you could be paying up to 73p every minute just to call an 084 or 087 number – and that's not even including the service charge set by the company you're calling.
+Depending on your network, you could be paying around 90p every minute to call an 087 number.

 If you can't avoid calling business rate or premium rate numbers altogether (and can't use one of the free numbers), it may be cheaper to call from a landline.
 Chances are you won't have one in your student home, but your parents might.
 If your call can wait, do it next time you're home from uni.